 If you DON’T know the order number you can either ask the gift giver or contact Amazon customer service at 1-(888) 280-4331.

 When calling, make sure you have the”gift giver’s email address, phone number and the package tracking ID ready (if you have it).”

 Amazon Prime and non-Prime members get to use the same return policy.

 Do You Need a Reason to Return an Item?

 Yes, you need to state a reason.

-It could be you just don’t need or want the item and that’s perfectly acceptable.
+It could be you just don’t need or want the item and that answer is perfectly acceptable.

 You’ll be asked if it’s broken or the wrong item, but you’re under no obligation to answer.

-As long as your issue is genuine, there is NO limit for the number of Amazon returns you can make.
+As long as your issue or problem with the product is genuine, there is NO limit on the number of returns you can make.

 Can Any Sized Item be Returned?